A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Applications

 where $L_q:=1/\varepsilon_{q}$ with $\varepsilon_q:=\min\{\varepsilon_z,\varepsilon_{z|y}\}$ and $\sigma_G:=(2N_zN_y)/\varepsilon_{z|y}$. \end{theorem} \begin{IEEEproof} See Appendix \ref{appendix:pf_thm_ib_sol2}. \end{IEEEproof}

-In literature, the first form \eqref{eq:IB_solver_type1} is proposed in \cite{huang2021admmib}, but limited to $\alpha=1$.
+In literature, the first form \eqref{eq:IB_solver_type1} is proposed in our earlier work \cite{huang2021admmib}, but it is limited to $\alpha=1$.
 While the convergence is proved therein, an additional Bregman divergence is added to the $p$-update to regularize it, so that the convergence is assured in theoretical analysis.
 By Theorem \ref{thm:app_ib_alg_main} we show that the convergence can be proved without additional regularization.
-On the other hand, the second form is new in two-block splitting for IB to our knowledge.
+On the other hand, the second form a new in splitting methods for IB to our knowledge.

 Theorem \ref{thm:app_ib_alg_main} and Theorem \ref{thm:app_ib_alg_alt} allow us to compare the two DRS algorithms in terms of the smallest penalty coefficient that assures convergence.
-To avoid confusion in comparing the two, in the rest of this part, the components related to the first algorithm, since first proposed in \cite{huang2021admmib}, will be sub-scripted with \textit{hg} while the second, for it is capable of \textit{Multi-View} generalization, will be sub-scripted with \textit{mv}.

-From the formulation and convergence analysis, the advantages of each algorithm are clear.
-For the first solver, it has fewer augmented variables to optimize since it is restricted to solutions where $p_{z|y}=Q_{x|y}p_{z|x}$ holds.
-On the other hand, for the second algorithm, the smallest penalty coefficient that assures convergence $c^*_{\text{mv}}$ is independent of $L_p$ and $\sigma_F$.
-In other words, $c^*_{\text{mv}}$ is invariant to $\varepsilon_p$ and $\gamma$.
-This independence is useful in practice in two ways.
-First, the evaluation of solutions for the IB problem requires mapping on the information plane \cite{NIPS1999_1651,globerson2004optimality}, which is formed by varying the trade-off parameter $\gamma$.
-Second, it is well-known that when varying $\gamma$ from $1$ to $0$, the encoder probability $p_{z|x}$ converges to deterministic assignments, where $\varepsilon_{p}\gg\varepsilon_{q}$.
-The invariance therefore allows us to fix a $c_{\text{mv}}$ during the evaluation of IB solutions, that is, we do not need to select a new penalty coefficient when $\gamma$ is changed.
+From the formulation and convergence analysis, the advantages of each solver are clear.
+For \textit{Solver \Romannum{1}}, it has fewer augmented variables to optimize since it is restricted to solutions where $p_{z|y}=Q_{x|y}p_{z|x}$ holds.
+On the other hand, for \textit{Solver \Romannum{2}}, the smallest penalty coefficient that assures convergence $c^*_{II}$ is independent of $L_p$ and $\sigma_F$, except for the case where $p(x|y)$ is deterministic.
+The independence is useful in evaluating the solutions for the IB problem on the information plane \cite{NIPS1999_1651,globerson2004optimality}.
+A common practice to form the information plane is to vary the trade-off parameter $\gamma$ over a certain range.
+Since varying $\gamma$ does not change the weak-convexity coefficient of \textit{Solver \Romannum{2}}.
+This invariance therefore allows us to fix a penalty coefficient $c_{\text{II}}$ when collecting IB solutions from varying $\gamma$.